corels/corels/logs/README.txt

-Log and optimal rulelist files are stored here
+Optimal rule lists and logs are stored here.